|enjoying homemade-cream cheese filled strawberries|

 The cream cheese, or “farmer’s cheese” as a friend calls it, is really good if you add in a little powdered (ground up) sucanat, or sliced strawberries.
 You can use it for anything you use regular cream cheese for, and it is a probiotic!
 So good and nutritious for your gut.

 You can also do the same thing with regular, plain, full fat store bought yogurt (look for Brown Cow and Stonyfield Farms brands- I have tried both and they were great).
+You could be experimental and try the Euro Cuisine YM80 Yogurt Maker.
+This way, you’ll know everything is fresh and made from scratch.

 However, if you don’t want to make the kefir just yet, but want to try recipes that call for whey (and make homemade cream cheese) then I TOTALLY encourage you to use the store bought yogurt.
 It does need to be plain, full fat yogurt- no added sugars, sweeteners, or fruits- preferably organic and not ultra pasteurized.